 Must Pack Items

-There are a few things I always recommend having on hand when you’re visiting NYC.
-An external charger (you’ll be relying heavily on your phone for Maps and subway info or ordering an Uber).
-Plus, comfortable shoes.
-You’ll be doing a ton of walking and the comfier the shoes the better.
-I’m almost always in a sneaker in NYC.
-I also usually like to carry bags that can hold extra items like a backpack or tote.
-This makes it easier since you’ll spend most of your day away from the hotel exploring and you’ll want to pack essentials like a water bottle, external charger and so on.
+I also usually like to carry bags that can hold extra items like a cute backpack or a good crossbody bag.
+This makes it easier since you’ll spend most of your day away from the hotel exploring.
+You’ll want to pack essentials like a water bottle, external charger and so on.
 If there’s a chance of rain, be sure to pack an umbrella just in case.

 Instagram Worthy